Rae-ARK/ARKlight/docs/ARCHITECTURE.md

-`Page(...)`) is in progress, Stage B (`responsive_style` + `@media` compilation) is planned next within v0.048 itself; see `docs/DESIGN-NOTES.md` for both designs. v0.044 (JS backend capability expansion) remains queued. v0.0438 (Android backend) is designed but not yet greenlit for implementation -- it sits between v0.043 and v0.044 numerically, but isn't assumed to land in that order; see `docs/DESIGN-NOTES.md` ("v0.0438: Android backend") for why it's cross-referenced against the vdom-staging Stage 8 work rather than v0.044.
+`Page(...)`) is in progress, Stage B (`responsive_style` + `@media` compilation) is planned next within v0.048 itself; see `docs/DESIGN-NOTES.md` for both designs. v0.044 (JS backend capability expansion) remains queued. v0.060 (Desktop backend) and v0.080 (Android backend) are designed but implementation is deferred; v0.100 (user-defined components) is planned as a future user-facing expansion to the component model.
+Alternate backends (Vue, Svelte) have been moved to unscheduled future work, pending further development of the IR and state/event semantics.

 ## Non-goals